truenas/middleware/docs/userguide/truenas_options.rst

 .. note:: not all of Shell's features render correctly in Chrome.
 Firefox is the recommended browser for using Shell.

-Due to the embedded nature of TrueNAS®, some FreeBSD components are missing and noticeable in Shell.
-For example, man pages are not included; however, FreeBSD man pages are available
-`online <http://www.freebsd.org/cgi/man.cgi>`_.
 Most FreeBSD command line utilities should be available in Shell.

 .. index:: Log Out
 .. _Log Out: